kurtosis-tech/near-test/README.md

-# Typescript Test for Quickstart
+# Typescript Test for NEAR

 This is a Kurtosis test written using the [Kurtosis client library in Typescript](https://github.com/kurtosis-tech/kurtosis/tree/main/api/typescript).
+This also uses the NEAR package.

 You can find documentation for the client library [here](https://docs.kurtosis.com/client-libs-reference).